Q: What is Rosemont 2020-2021?

 Q: What is Two Terms, One Focus?

 A: All courses will be “hybrid,” which means they will have an online component, including classes taught on campus.
 This will allow our faculty to combine in-classroom lectures with our state-of-the-art online platform, Canvas, and ensure the best educational experience possible.
+For the spring semester, each class will have 2 synchronous class meetings per week.

 Q: What are some of the other benefits of Two Terms, One Focus